 - House rules – Can you set up house rules that will make managing a vacation rental fun and not stressful?

 She was so kind and wise in sharing her thoughts and experience.
-Share the love and book her adorable Jacksonville cottage here!!

-Buying a Furnished Short Term Rental Property
+Purchasing a Furnished Short Term Rental Property

 Another thing to consider when you’re looking to purchase a vacation rental is whether or not you can find a furnished house.
 One of the biggest expenses in any home is furnishing it, and that’s no different when you’re setting up a vacation rental.
 Even though it’s short term accommodations, you need to be sure it is furnished both with the bare essentials of furniture and kitchen supplies, but also that it’s comfortable and will work well for guests’ needs.